learning-zone/react-basics/README.md

 ```
 Because the declarative approach separates concerns, this part of it only needs to handle how the UI should look in a sepecific state, and is therefore much simpler to understand.

 #### Q. What are the benefits of using typescript with reactjs?
 Below are some of the benefits of using typescript with Reactjs,

 1. It is possible to use latest JavaScript features
 2. Use of interfaces for complex type definitions
 3. IDEs such as VS Code was made for TypeScript
 4. Avoid bugs with the ease of readability and Validation

+#### Q. Write an HOC that reverses it’s input?
+*TODO*
+#### Q. Write an HOC that supplies data from an API to it’s Passed Component?
+*TODO*
+#### Q. Write an HOC that implements shouldComponentUpdate to avoid reconciliation?
+*TODO*
+#### Q. Write an HOC that uses React.Children.toArray to sort the children passed to it's Passed Component?
+*TODO*